GEANT/edugain-openidfed/OpenID4RS-OpenIDFederation.md

 ### How the RP discovers the OPs

 In the OpenID Federation process, a Relying Party (RP) embarks on a systematic journey to discover and validate Identity Providers (OPs) within the federation.
 This journey begins at the Trust Anchor, where the RP uses a listing endpoint to filter through all intermediates and OPs.
-For each entity identified, the RP fetches Subordinate Statements to trace the trust chain, continuing this process until it reaches the leaf entities, which are the OPs themselves.
+For each entity identified, the RP fetches Subordinate Statements to trace the trust chain, continuing this process until it reaches the leaf entities, which are the OPs.
 At this stage, the RP fetches the Entity Configuration of each OP.

-This meticulous process allows the RP to navigate the entire federation, ensuring that it collects and validates the trust chain for each OP.
+This process allows the RP to navigate the entire federation, ensuring that it collects and validates the trust chain for each OP.
 The culmination of this process is the creation of the Trust chains related to all the OPs and the inclusion of these into a discovery page.
 This page includes each OP, enriched with validated information and logos obtained through their respective trust chains, thus providing a comprehensive and secure overview of available Identity Providers within the federation.

 ```
 @startuml